yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_json/functions-operators/jsonb-pretty.md

 showAsideToc: true
 ---

-**Purpose:** Format the text representation of the JSON value that the input `jsonb` actual argument represents, using whitespace, to make it maximally easily human readable.
+**Purpose:** Format the text representation of the JSON value that the input `jsonb` actual argument represents, using whitespace, to make it more human-readable.

 **Signature:**